Corbett · North-West Highlands

 - Is there mobile signal on Sgurr nan Ceannaichean?

-- No signal on approach or summit — Monar Forest interior blocks all coverage
+- No bars on the approach or top — Monar Forest interior blocks all coverage

 - Is Sgurr nan Ceannaichean safe in winter?